s-sepanski/technical-interview/knowledge-by-topic/ai/mcp/about.md

 When you next open Claude, you should see that it detects that one MCP tool is available.
 Claude will ask you for permission before using the tool

+So you could write a tool that executes a command on your computer, and the LLM client can execute that.

 ## Example 2 - Configure an MCP CLIENT In Python
-`from mcp.client.stdio import stdio_client`
+`from mcp import ClientSession, StdioServerParameters # MCP session management` `from mcp.client.stdio import stdio_client`

+It is possible to define a method in python such that an MCP client connects to an MCP server and requests a list of available tools